codexe-app/codexe/README.md

 ## Install

-If you would like to set up your own CODEXE server, you will need an AWS account.&#x20;
+If you would like to set up your own CODEXE server, you will need an AWS account.
+Fork this repo into your GIT, then goto the AWS Amplify Console and create a (GEN 1) app.
+Then point the app to the repo, and it will start building everything.

-`yarn
-amplify init
-amplify push
-yarn dev`

 [http://localhost:3000](http://localhost:3000/)